 where $R_{\rm cell}$ is the radius of the local Voronoi cell, $|S|$ is the norm of the traceless shear tensor of the velocity field, and $C_{\rm diff}$ is a dimensionless coefficient.
 The shear tensor is defined as

 and its norm is computed as

 Numerically, the diffusion equation is solved in a conservative form using an SPH-like pairwise discretization between neighbouring gas cells.
 We adopt $C_{\rm diff}$=0.15 as our fiducial value.
-We perform comparison simulations with and without this turbulent diffusion module, and find that the inclusion of turbulent metal mixing increases the volume filling fraction of metal-enriched gas by approximately a factor of two at $z=10$.
+We perform comparison simulations with and without this turbulent diffusion module, and find that the inclusion of turbulent metal mixing increases the volume filling fraction of metal-enriched gas, though the effect is comparable to the stochastic run-to-run variation (see Section III C and Appendix \ref{appx:random}).
 A systematic exploration of the dependence on the diffusion strength will be presented in future work.